-Hitachi seeks to reduce its CO2 emissions by 80% by fiscal 2050 compared to fiscal 2010 levels as its contribution to realizing a drop in global anthropogenic GHG emissions.
-We will attain this target throughout our value chain, starting with the usage stage of our products and solutions, which accounts for a substantial share of value chain emissions.
+Hitachi has established the targets to achieve carbon neutrality throughout its value chain by fiscal 2050 and in its all business sites (factories and offices) by fiscal 2030 as its contribution to realizing a drop in GHG emissions.
+We will attain these targets throughout the value chain, starting with the usage stage of our products and solutions, which accounts for a substantial share of our value chain emissions.

-We will contribute to the well-being of our customers and to society by developing innovative technologies and solutions as well as enhancing the efficiency of our products and supplying low-carbon energy.
-At the same time, we will also work to cut emissions at the production stage of our business activities.
+We will contribute to our customers and society by developing innovative technologies and solutions as well as enhancing the efficiency of our products and supplying renewable energy.

 We are already promoting ways to reduce the amount of CO2 emissions from our factories and offices by improving production efficiency, installing high-efficiency equipment and devices, and using renewable energy.

 Hitachi's Omika Works is a model “next-generation smart factory” which strives to reduce environmental burden while improving productivity by using Hitachi's advanced Lumada digital technology and energy-efficient products.